mle0108/RenjieZhao.github.io/_pages/about.md

 </style>

-I am an Assistant Professor in [Computer Science](https://www.cs.jhu.edu/) at [Johns Hopkins University](https://www.jhu.edu/).
+I am an Assistant Professor in the [Department of Computer Science](https://www.cs.jhu.edu/) at [Johns Hopkins University](https://www.jhu.edu/).
 I am looking for self-motivated students on research projects in wireless networking and mobile computing.
 Please check my past papers to get a general understanding of my research style and check [Notes to the Prospective Students](https://renjiezhao.github.io/notes_to_students).

 My research interests are centered around wireless networking and mobile computing, with a particular focus on next-generation wireless network architectures (5G millimeter-wave, 6G joint communication and sensing, Internet of Things), novel radio hardware and software design (software-defined radio, wireless brain interfaces, low-power ultra-wide-band) and ubiquitous communication and sensing systems (smart homes, virtual/augmented reality, localization, ultra-reliable RFID for supply chains).